-- Which BIL & IRA opportunities has your organization identified? - How can TVA encourage federal funding pursuits? - What would be the best focus for these meetings?
+- Which BIL & IRA opportunities has your organization identified? - How can TVA encourage federal funding pursuits?

 Application Barriers

 - Which application components have been the most challenging? - How might TVA assist in removing application barriers?

 Coordination

 - How do you share your goals, expectations and progress with your partners and funders? - How do you work with other organizations or agencies on similar or related issues?